Published July 23, 2023

 3. Creating a New Visual Studio Project

-To get started with IronOCR, we need to create a new Visual Studio project.
+To get started with IronOCR, the first step is to create a new Visual Studio project.

 Open Visual Studio and go to Files, then hover on New, and click on Project.